sim0nlind/pwa-boilerplate/readme.md

 # Introduction

-This repo will contain boilerplate code that can be used as a reference or cloned to build a simple PWA (progressive web app).
+This repo contains boilerplate code that can be used as a reference or cloned to build a simple PWA (progressive web app).

 ## Testing it on a device using GitHub pages